turbot/flowpipe-mod-aws-thrifty/README.md

 Steampipe will automatically use your default AWS credentials.
 Optionally, you can [setup multiple accounts](https://hub.steampipe.io/plugins/turbot/aws#multi-account-connections) or [customize AWS credentials](https://hub.steampipe.io/plugins/turbot/aws#configuring-aws-credentials).

-Additionally it is recommended to use the [Credential Import](https://flowpipe.io/docs/reference/config-files/credential_import) functionality of Flowpipe to import the AWS credentials used from Steampipe, however these will need to have permissions to perform corrective actions.
+Additionally, it is recommended to use the [Credential Import](https://flowpipe.io/docs/reference/config-files/credential_import) functionality of Flowpipe to import the AWS credentials used from Steampipe, however, these will need to have permissions to perform corrective actions.

 Clone the mod: